Click for possible route/stop changes on the day of your tour.

 Highlighting the area’s natural undersea beauty, the magnificent displays of the aquarium draw attention to numerous marine species that reside in the Florida Keys.
 Replicating a shallow water environment, the Touch Tank enables you to pick up many of the aquarium’s harmless creatures like conchs, sea stars and hermit crabs.
-You can also touch rays and sharks.
+You can also touch rays.
 The 50,000-gallon Atlantic Shore Exhibit mimics the ecosystem of a backcountry mangrove forest.
 The exhibit contains a variety of tropical and game fish species.
 The aquarium is also home to exhibits that feature alligators, jellyfish and sea turtles.
 Learn the difference between alligators and crocodiles, how jellyfish live without a brain or heart and ways to protect sea turtles.
 You are encouraged to interact with the cownose rays that live in the Stingray Bay exhibit.
 Knowledgeable staff members present fascinating information about the animals’ behaviors, diets and biology as well as facts about their lives in the wild.

 Things to Do Nearby

 Home to a variety of shops, eateries and a sculpture garden, Mallory Square is a popular waterfront plaza that hosts the daily Sunset Celebration.
 Crowds of locals and visitors alike gather each evening to be entertained by street performers as they watch the sun dip below the horizon.

 Housing a collection of artifacts salvaged from 17th-century shipwrecks, the Mel Fischer Maritime Museum enables you to step back in time and experience the Spanish Main.
 Learn about pirates, Spanish galleons and their treasure as you view historic objects like swords and cannons as well as emeralds and gold bars.